Ale96Pa/OntologyCAPEC/README.md

 Download the project and run (be sure to have JENA library installed in the project).

 ## Content
-The project contains the creation of ontology in a file and the tutorials about main reasoning tasks made on ontology.
+The project contains the creation of the ontology into a owl file and the operations for the main reasoning tasks over such ontology.